Najczęściej zadawane pytania dotyczące programu ERASMUS

 Go to the site of your mother university and check the available universities.
 If you are a SAN student, go to - http://erasmus.san.edu.pl/partner-universities

-If you have a problem that, write us an email (email@example.com).
+If you have a problem that, write us an email (firstname.lastname@example.org).
 We will guide you.
 When it comes to internships- it depends on your choice and the fact whether it is possible.
+You can check different websites that offer internships by clicking on the tab "Internships".

 22. In what form will I receive confirmation of studying abroad?